veracruz-project/veracruz/CLI_INSTRUCTIONS.markdown

 functionality, but in a CLI form.

-First lets send over the program to our Veracruz server, this requires an identity with the "ProgramProvider" role:
+First lets send over the program to our Veracruz server, this requires an identity with write-access to the file:

 ``` bash
 $ vc-client \